 All measures may not be available at all times.
 PPL Electric Utilities will review the component continually and may adjust available measures or eligibility qualifications to achieve savings and cost budgets.
-PPL Electric Utilities will coordinate Low-Income Assessment with its LIURP Assessment to maximize the effectiveness of measures and services provided to participants.
+Additionally, up to \$2.0 million of the Low-Income Assessment's budget will be dedicated to: (1) space heating; (2) building shell measures; (3) water heater maintenance, repair, or replacement; and (4) appliance replacement/recycling.